Margarita Cheesecake has all the splendid flavors of a classic Margarita cocktail! A refreshing homemade cheesecake for any occasion.

 - You must use a springform pan.
 It’s impossible to cut and remove slices using a regular cake pan.

-- Have your cream cheese, eggs, sour cream at room temperature.
+- Have your cream cheese, eggs, and sour cream at room temperature.
 Bring them out of the refrigerator an hour (2 max) before making the filling.

 - Use the paddle attachment when mixing.
 This keeps the batter dense.
 The whip attachment would incorporate too much air.